 Although many of our questions are very basic, the research is increasingly directed to understanding disease-related mutations in the proteins that are linked to debilitating skeletal myopathies and to fatal cardiomyopathies.
 The long-term goal in this regard is the rational design of drugs that might help alleviate the symptoms of these disorders.

-The research of the Group is dedicated to understanding the cellular mechanisms that underlie changes in cytoplasmic calcium signaling in general, and more specifically those mechanisms which trigger contraction following an electrical signal on the surface membrane of skeletal and cardiac muscle fibres.
-Our goal is to understand the normal function of the proteins that regulate calcium signaling and changes in the function of the proteins in skeletal myopthies and in heart disease.
+The research of the Group is dedicated to understanding the cellular mechanisms that underlie changes in cytoplasmic calcium signalling in general, and more specifically those mechanisms which trigger contraction following an electrical signal on the surface membrane of skeletal and cardiac muscle fibres.
+Our goal is to understand the normal function of the proteins that regulate calcium signalling and changes in the function of the proteins in skeletal myopathies and in heart disease.
 Several different approaches are used to tackle this problem.